Quantum-Optics-LKB/xp2nlse-ml/README.md

 - `training`:  Boolean indicating whether to train the model.
 - `learning_rate`: Learning rate for training.

-The training is done is batches.
+The training is done in batches.
 It means that when it does a forward path through the model it does not train the full dataset at the same time.
 It is done for memory reasons (ie. you would not be able to load a big dataset on the GPU) but also because training is better if the model receives samples by samples such that the parameters of the model get trained more times.